qndan/WebIridium/DEVINSTRUCTIONS.md

 ## workers

 We have web workers located in `public/`.
-I put them in `public/` so they can access the third party dependencies.
-If you are adding new workers, make sure to name them "<name>Worker.ts" so that they get included in our `tsconfig.app.json` and get typechecked.
+I put them in `public/` so they can access the third party dependencies (those dependencies import relative to the worker file, so it has to be at root).
+Unfortunately, this means we cannot include workers in our build step.